paholland/Pandas-Challenge/README.md

 Cut Method Used to Create New Series of Binned Data (cut and binned correctly for both: age demographics and purchasing analysis(age)

-Written Report (presented a cohesive written analysis that draw theree correct conclusions from the data)
+Written Report (presented a cohesive written analysis that draws three correct conclusions from the data)

 Jupyter Notebook, Pandas